bugzilla/bugzilla/docs/en/rst/upgrading/overview.rst

 version control system your copy of Bugzilla recognizes, look for the following subdirectories in your root Bugzilla directory:

-* :file:`.git`: you installed using Git - follow :ref:`upgrading-with-git`
+* :file:`.git`: you installed using Git - follow :ref:`upgrading-with-git`.
-* :file:`.bzr`: you installed using Bazaar - follow :ref:`migrating-from-bazaar`
+* :file:`.bzr`: you installed using Bazaar - follow :ref:`migrating-from-bazaar`.
-* :file:`CVS`: you installed using CVS - follow :ref:`migrating-from-cvs`
+* :file:`CVS`: you installed using CVS - follow :ref:`migrating-from-cvs`.
-* none of the above: you installed using an old tarball - follow :ref:`migrating-from-a-tarball`
+* None of the above: you installed using an old tarball - follow :ref:`migrating-from-a-tarball`.

 It is also possible, particularly if your server machine does not have and cannot be configured to have access to the public internet, to upgrade using a tarball.
 See :ref:`upgrading-with-a-tarball`.

+Whichever path you use, you may need help with :ref:`upgrading-customizations`.